PratikSahaRoy/Water_Bottle_Test_Case/README.md

 19.Check the endpoint of the bottle.
 20.Check the bottle is comfortable to hold or not.
 21.Check the smothness of the bottle cap.
+22.Check the maximum temperature the bottle can absorb.